datafilter/xyz/blog/25/commit-messages.md

 ## Wrap up

-Contextual prefixes may not be to everyone's liking; it seems excessive at first.
-Try it out for a week — it's not _that_ much effort, and it can be quite useful in a team setting and/or over the long term.
+A little bit of extra context goes a long way.
+It might seem excessive at first, but try it out for a week — it's not _that_ much effort, and it can be quite useful in a team setting and/or over the long term.